betoacero1/Digimon-Story-Time-Stranger-Evolution-Viewer/README.md

 This tool is designed to be simple and accessible.

-*   **Online:** You can access the navigator directly through its GitHub Pages site: **[URL to be added here]**
+*   **Online:** You can access the navigator directly through its GitHub Pages site: https://betoacero1.github.io/Digimon-Story-Time-Stranger-Evolution-Viewer/
-*   **Offline:** The entire visualization is contained within the single `digimon-evolution-navigator.html` file.
+*   **Offline:** The entire visualization is contained within the single `index.html` file.
 You can download this file from the repository and open it in any modern web browser on your computer to use it offline.

 ## Contributing & Support